-Description Premium

-Dwellings left unoccupied and 100%

-substantially unfurnished for

-two years or more.

-Dwellings left unoccupied and 200%

-substantially unfurnished for 5

-years or more.
+Description Premium Dwellings left unoccupied and substantially unfurnished for two years or more.

-Dwellings left unoccupied and 300%

-substantially unfurnished for 10

-years or more.
+Dwellings left unoccupied and substantially unfurnished for 5 years or more.
+200% Dwellings left unoccupied and substantially unfurnished for 10 years or more.
+300%

-- 3.15 The original legislation and subsequent amendments were introduced with the express intention of encouraging owners to bring empty properties back into use and the Council charges the maximum premium in all cases. - 3.16 The Levelling-Up and Regeneration Act 2023 introduces amendments to the Local Government Finance Act 1992 to give the Council additional powers to apply the empty property premium of 100% after 12 months rather than the current two years. - 3.17 If agreed, this would be effective from 1 April 2024.
-There are currently 207 dwellings which would become subject to the premium.
-The estimated additional yield from council tax would be £0.5m of which the Council's share would be approximately £40k (8%).
+- 3.15 The original legislation and subsequent amendments were introduced with the express intention of encouraging owners to bring empty properties back into use and the Council charges the maximum premium in all cases. - 3.16 The Levelling-Up and Regeneration Act 2023 gives the Council additional powers to apply the empty property premium of 100% after 12 months rather than the current two years. - 3.17 If agreed, this would be effective from 1 April 2024.
+There are currently 87 dwellings which would become subject to the premium.
+The estimated additional yield from council tax would be $\pm 0.2m$ of which the Council's share would be approximately $\pm 22,000 (11\%)$.